 Clarify the required standards and agree on any support (e.g. coaching, mentoring, structured observations), that will be provided to help address those specific concerns

-Make clear how, and by when, the appraiser will review progress
+Make clear how, and by when, the appraiser will review progress, including the dates of review meetings

 If it is appropriate to revise objectives, it will be necessary to allow sufficient time for improvement

+Explain the implications and process if no, or insufficient, improvement is made (e.g. that performance may be managed under the formal capability procedure.

-The amount of time will reflect the seriousness of the concerns; explain the implications and process if no, or insufficient, improvement is made.
+The amount of time will reflect the seriousness of the concerns; explain the implications and process if no, or insufficient, improvement is made. .[A minimum of 6 to 8 weeks will usually be allowed however this is dependent on the individual circumstances and may be reduced in cases where there is clear evidence that an individual is unwilling to engage with support, or if there is serious risk to pupil progress or welfare.

+An informal support plan will be drawn up with the employee, clearly identifying SMART targets for the areas of concern, what support the employer will put in place, and clear success criteria.
 When progress is reviewed, if the appraiser is satisfied that the employee has made, or is making, sufficient improvement, the appraisal process will continue as normal, with any remaining issues continuing to be addressed through that process.
+If the appraiser does not feel sufficient progress has been made, or that the support has not all been concluded in time, they may extend the review period but will record this to reflect the decision.

 The appraiser will keep a note of any concerns, the support given and the review judgement.
 A copy of this note will be given to the employee.
 (See 3.12.1 below.)
 If required, this will inform any decision on transition to the capability procedure.

+[If the appraisee and the appraiser cannot agree on the outcomes, a meeting should be held with another manager/HR representative present and colleague/trade union representative to support the decision-making.]

 Transition to capability